Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

 <br>

-Again we will use this as a constraint for the used bytes for Z3, and again if this solution is not met, we would jump to the error code, but in case we gave correct values, we would enter in the first decryption loop.
-The challenge contains an encrypted PNG that will be decrypted using the provided password, so even if we try to bypass the jump instructions without solving correctly the challenge, we would not obtain the correct PNG.
-If we reached this point without bypassing jumps, and we provided the correct password until now we will reach the next code:
+Once again, we will utilize this equation as a constraint for the bytes used by Z3.
+If this condition is not satisfied, the program would branch to the error code.
+However, if we provide the correct values, we would enter the first decryption loop.

+The challenge includes an encrypted PNG file that will be decrypted using the provided password.
+Even if we attempt to bypass the jump instructions without correctly solving the challenge, we will not obtain the correct PNG.
+Assuming we have reached this point without bypassing any jumps and have provided the correct password so far, we will encounter the following code:

 <figure>
 <a href="/assets/images/hex-ray-challenge/16.png"><img src="/assets/images/hex-ray-challenge/16.png"></a>